Nk786786/fingerprint-securedrop/README.md

 Our hope is that later we will be able to make this code more composable.
-There has already been some effort in that direction, and it should be pretty easy to use at least the sorter and crawler if you're interested in monitoring a site besides SecureDrop.
+There has already been some effort in that direction, and it should be pretty easy to use at least the sorter and crawler if you are interested in monitoring a site besides SecureDrop.

 ## Getting Started